You’ve decided to sell your business—now what?

 The broker will typically form their own valuation of the business.
 Compare this to estimate you got back in step #1.
 While the two numbers probably won’t be exact, they should be relatively close.

-If there’s a drastic difference between the broker’s estimate and valuation given by the appraiser, you might want to get a third opinion to see which one is more accurate.
+If there’s a drastic difference between the broker’s estimate and the valuation given by the appraiser, you might want to get a third opinion to see which one is more accurate.

 Your broker has lots of experience selling businesses, which is extremely valuable.
 Other common duties of a broker include: